 Best Ratio of ground beans to Water

-Use the proper ground amount of Kona coffee beans for every six ounces of water that is actually brewed, remembering that some is lost to evaporation in certain brewing methods.
-A general guideline is 1 to 2 tablespoons of ground kona coffee beans for every six ounces of liquid.
+Use the proper ground amount of Pure Kona coffee beans for every six ounces of water that is actually brewed, remembering that some is lost to evaporation in certain brewing methods.
+A general guideline is 1 to 2 tablespoons of ground pure Kona coffee beans for every six ounces of liquid.
 This can be adjusted to suit individual taste preferences.
 Be sure to check the ‘cup’ lines on your brewer to see how they actually measure.
-If the brew isn’t bright enough; try dark roast kona coffee beans as it is bold with brighter hints of chocolate.
+If the brew isn’t bright enough; try dark roast pure Kona coffee beans as it is bold with brighter hints of chocolate.